 Make a flower bouquet next on your crafting to-do list for a beautiful rendition to a typical arrangement.
 You can start off by making the ferns.
 Attach one wire to an adhesive back of fern and secure with hot glue.
 Cover the wire with floral tape and apply glitter.
 To make the sticker flowers, use pliers to twist the tip of the wire into a spiral and bend the spiral 90 degrees.
 Add hot glue to the flower sticker and the platform.
 To make the cupcake-wrapper flowers, repeat the spiral wire technique stated previously with one spiraled wire per flower.
 Use the screw punch to punch a hole in the center of three mini and two standard cupcake liners.
 You can add more liners for a more voluminous flower.

 Insert the end of the wire through the three mini liners.
 Apply hot glue on the spiral (the top of the wire).
 Pinch, twist, and crinkle the bottom of the liners to start forming your flower shape.
 Add the two large liners under the minis.
-Apply hot glue at the base of the mini liners and adhere one large liner.
+Apply hot glue at the base of the mini liners, and adhere one large liner.
 Pinch, twist, and crinkle into desired shape.
-Add more glue to the new base and add another large liner.
-Continue as so until you have desired effect.
-Secure the pinched end with floral tape and continue wrapping to the bottom of the wire.
+Add more glue to the new base, and add another large liner.
+Continue until you have desired effect.
+Secure the pinched end with floral tape, and continue wrapping to the bottom of the wire.
 Combine all for a beautiful bouquet.

 Paper Dogwood Flowers

 Make these flowers part of your next craft challenge.
 Start by cutting card stock into 5-inch squares.
 Fold a square in half, then fold in half again.
 Open square, and crease diagonally, reversing direction of fold; repeat to make another diagonal crease.
 Fold square back up along original creases.